FatherFaren/Tomodachis-MC-ModPack/README.md

 # Tomodachis-MC-ModPack
-This is a compilation of the mods used in the official Tomoe_VT Minecraft Server.

 This is the official Tomoe_VT modpack for the Peter's Pastures Minecraft Server.
 You will only need to download **ONE** version of the modpack.
 If you wish to use your own shaders, you should download the file without the shaders included.
 Many of the mods included are for optimization purposes and seek to increase performance.
 Overall, they shouldn't be taxing.

 If you don't already, it is recommended you install the CurseForge which is included below for your convenience.
 If you would rather download it directly from the CurseForge website, you can get it [here](https://www.curseforge.com/download/app).
 Download the **STANDALONE**.
 Pay attention or you'll end up downloading the OVERWOLF app onto your computer in addition to the CurseForge App.